theaman249/Coding4Integrity-DeComm-Hackathon/README.md

 npm run dev
 ```

 Using svelte's native localhost:5173 local server you can now edit your code with HMR without the need to rebuild the files to see changes.
+This might take a few minutes as packages are being optimized on runtime.

 Don't forget to shutdown the dfx network once you finish with coding!